Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 7. At Create A Policy, **enter a name** and optional description.

-a. 🤔Advice: For Name, we used MyHubsCEPolicy.
+a. 🤔 Advice: For Name, we used MyHubsCEPolicy.

 b. 🤔 Advice: For Description, we used Our Hubs SMTP policy.